terminatorul/ProjectConfig/README.md

 Use this function in the user `.vimrc` or `_vimrc` once for every project tree that you want to associate scripts with.

+The `Path` and `Name` values given here will be passed to the associated scripts when invoked, in the global variables `g:ProjectConfig_Directory` and `g:ProjectConfig_Project`

 ```
 :ProjectConfig Name Path ProjectScript FileScript
 :ProjectconfigAdd 'Name', 'Path', 'ProjectScript', 'FileScript